uesg21221/uesgs-arras/features.md

 * 3rd party packages.
   * All NPM packages besides `ws` have been optimised away.

+* Food evolution.
+  * It brings no real benefits outside of encouraging people to be selfish.
+  * It brings 2 real downsides of screwing up Underseer-branch and making the code terrible to read.

+* Removed skill bleeding, aswell as other redundant functions.
+  * They did nothing of value anyway.

 ## Fixes

+* Turrets no longer shoot multiple times as fast.
 * Entities with 0 body damage don't get assist credit when they happen to ram something as it dies.
 * Bots spawn in their team's bases if there are bases.
 * Bots fire alt-fire barrels.